-Rashes can be annoying, especially, when it appears in parts of your body that are often constricted by your clothes, such as your waistline.
-Some rashes occur because of an underlying condition but most skin rashes around the waist occur because of a certain material that is often found in jeans and pants.
+Rashes can be annoying, especially when it appears in parts of the body that are often constricted by clothes such as the waistline.
+Some rashes occur because of an underlying condition, but most skin rashes around the waist are caused a certain material that is often found in jeans.

-According to experts, many women develop an allergic reaction to nickels that are often found in the rivets of jeans.
-Dr. Marie Jhin, a dermatologist based in San Francisco, discovered that a lot of people have been complaining about skin rashes developing around their waists and when she looked into it she found out that they were allergic to the nickel plates built into their jeans.
+According to experts, most women develop an allergic reaction to nickel.
+Dr. Marie Jhin, a dermatologist based in San Francisco, discovered that skin rashes developing around the waist were caused by nickel plates sewn in jeans.